chriskonnertz/string-calc/README.md

 #### Number implementation

 There is only one concrete number class: `Symbols\Concrete\Number`.
 It extends the abstract class `Symbols\AbstractNumber`.
+It does not implement any behaviour.
+It is basically a placeholder for concrete numbers in the term.

 ### Brackets